AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 **Description:** Checks the authentication status of the current user.
 It does this by searching for a valid authentication token in the local token storage space.
-Calling this method performs no network calls.
+This method performs no network calls and we recommend calling it on the main thread.
 It is used by the application to query the user's authentication status and update the UI accordingly (i.e., update the login/logout UI).
 The authentication status is communicated to the application via the [`setAuthenticationStatus:errorCode:`](#setAuthNStatus) callback.